Representative endowments and uniform Gini orderings of multi-attribute welfare: Introduction

 In the sequel we start with social evaluation functions for one attribute, say income, which are based on integrals involving a distorted distribution.
-The representative endowment is a spectral measure of the distribution, the spectrum being the derivative of a given distortion (or weight-generating) function; the generalized Gini comes as the difference of the representative income to the mean income.
+The representative endowment is a spectral measure of the distribution, the spectrum being the derivative of a given distortion (i.e.\ weight-generating) function; the generalized Gini measure comes as the difference of the representative income to the mean income.
 Concavity of the distortion function corresponds to inequality aversion.
-Parametric classes of distortion functions are built, whose parameter $\alpha$ indicates the degree of inequality aversion.
-With these, e.g., the representative endowment is the highest income of the lower $\alpha \cdot 100$ percentage of the population, or, the mean income of the lower $\alpha$-part of the distribution.
+The representative endowment decreases if the distortion function is changed to a more concave ( = less convex) one.
+Parametric classes of distortion functions are considered that show increasing inequality aversion.
+Special cases are discussed where the representative endowment is the highest income of the lower $\alpha \cdot 100$ percentage of the population or the mean income of this subpopulation.
 Given a distortion function, any two endowment distributions are compared by their representative incomes.
 This provides a complete ordering of distributions that reflects their inequality as well as their general level.
 In case of uncertainty about the distortion weights to be put on incomes, a set of admissible distortion functions may be considered.
 Uniform comparison of representative endowments regarding a set of distortion functions yields a partial order of distributions.
 For certain such sets it comes out that the respective ordering is equivalent to known stochastic orders, \emph{viz.} first and second degree stochastic dominance relations as well as higher degree dual stochastic dominance orders.